mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

  I don't stand to gain (or lose for that matter!) anything real by publishing this content in this particular format.

- Here I will try to list all the various options trading strategies that I have tried and succeeded at and those that I have failed gloriously at too.
+ Here I will try to list the various options trading strategies that I have tried and succeeded at and those that I have failed gloriously at too.

  The ones of particular interest will be those where I failed in the past and how I was able to derive these 'thumb rules' that I use to trade in my real life today.
 Along the course of this text, I will share actual numbers from my trades that are scaled proportionately, for the sake of illustration at times and for the sake of modesty at others.
 The hope here is that this book provides the reader with sufficient ammunition that the need to purchase those expensive materials and trainings that I had thrown my money upon does not arise.

 ## What to expect
  For the sake of clarity, the investment education industry is a very profitable business due to the very nature of the material it promises to teach.
 Comprehensive materials on derivatives and the theory governing the derivative markets are products of decades of research done by mathematicians (a.k.a rocket scientists!).
 While its nice to know the theory behind options pricing you won't be able to apply Black-Scholes' Model practically while trying to make trades at retail scales.
 I redirect the interested readers to the [original publication](https://dx.doi.org/10.1086%2F260062).